Building Enterprise Library from the Source Code

 The following are some additional points about building the Enterprise Library:

-- The Configuration Console requires the application block assemblies to be located in the same directory as the Configuration Console executable (EntLibConfig.exe).
+- The configuration console requires the application block assemblies to be located in the same directory as the configuration console executable.
 It requires both the run-time assemblies and the design-time assemblies.
 Each application packages the design-time support in assemblies that are separate from the run-time implementation.
 These assemblies are not required for running an application that uses the application blocks.
-However, they are required when you use the Configuration Console to change the application block's configuration.
-All the required assemblies have the suffix .configuration.design.dll.
+However, they are required when you use the configuration console to change the application block's configuration.
 Use the CopyAssemblies batch file to place the assemblies into the bin directory.